General Questions

 Customization & Colors

-What is the difference between the Natural and Clear Gloss finish?
+What is the difference between the Natural and Clear Gloss finishes?

-Our Natural Finish is a matte clear coat that allows the natural color and look of carbon fiber (grayish black) to be present on the blank.
-Our Clear Gloss Finish is similar to the Natural Finish in color, but we add a gloss to it that makes the blank shine in the light.
+Our Natural Matte finish is a matte clear coat that allows the natural color and look of carbon fiber (grayish black) to be present on the blank.
+Our Clear Gloss finish is similar to the Natural Finish in color, but with added gloss that makes the blank shine in the light.

 Can you paint a blank that's from a different company if I send it to you?